ForgeRock/tntp-jsonpath/README.md

 To use JSONpath expressions for the Node, use an expression of the form `<shared state variable>.$.<path>`

-for example, given a shared state variable called "objectAttributes" containing this JSON data:
+for example, given a shared state variable called "myJson" containing this JSON data:

 ```
 {